TLChicken/dynamaker-guide/Contents/Placing Notes.md

-## Multi-color Squares at middle of notes and what it represents:
+<h2 id="multi-colour">Multi-colour Squares at middle of notes and what it represents:</h2>
 Will update again in the future.

 **White Square**: